 The Bureau of the Commission is composed of the Chairperson, three Vice-Chairpersons and one Rapporteur.
 At the end of its reconvened session, the Commission elects its Bureau for the next session.
 The Extended Bureau also includes the Chairpersons of the five regional groups, the European Union and the Group of 77 and China.

 H.E.
-Mr. Armen Papikyan of Armenia (Group of Eastern European States)
+Ms. Emilia KRALEVA of Bulgaria (Group of Eastern European States)

 A middle-aged man in formal suit with black hair.

-Ambassador Cortese is married and has a son.
+Ambassador HIKIHARA is married and has a daughter and a son.